programgurl/mvhomepage/index.md

       <div id="about">
         <h2>About</h2>
         <p>
           Hello!
-I am Mariana, a sophmore at UC Berkeley and intended Computer Science major.
+I'm Mariana, a sophmore at UC Berkeley and intended Computer Science major.
 At the moment, my academic interests include artificial intelligence research, cs theory, and applied mathematics.
 Outside of academics, I spend my free time practicing classical pieces on my piano, reading fiction, or working on side projects.
         </p>
         <p>
           You can reach me at <a href="mailto:marianavasquez@berkeley.edu" style="text-decoration: none;">marianavasquez@berkeley.edu</a>!